hexian000/kcptun-libev/README.md

 #### Rendezvous Mode

 Rendezvous mode may be useful for accessing servers behind NAT.
 The rendezvous server only helps establish the connection, the traffic goes directly between client and server.

+Rendezvous mode requires UDP in transport layer, i.e. is incompatible with non-UDP obfuscators.

 *The method is non-standard and may not work with all NAT implementations.*